The data “monster” lurking within

 - What fields have typos or wrong information?

 Very likely you’ll quickly see where the biggest issues are.
-Then you can prioritize what to work on first.
-As you tackle each issue, think about how the data is used (or is it even needed any more).
-Consider where the data is coming from (users or other systems such as CRM, social media, or other marketing tools).
+Subsequently, you can prioritize what to work on first.
+As you tackle each issue, think about how the you’ll use the data (or is it even needed any more).
+In addition, consider where the data is coming from (users or other systems such as CRM, social media, or other marketing tools).

 2. Develop a data management process – If you don’t have a data management process, develop one.
 Make sure you have people dedicated to routine maintenance, data input standards (with agreement from sales), and documented processes that detail who, what, and when.
-The data audit discussed above will highlight the lack of or broken processes such as data importing, duplicate handling, data cleansing, and archiving/merging/deleting old contact and company records.
+The data audit discussed above will highlight the lack of or broken processes.
+For example, data importing, duplicate handling, data cleansing, and archiving/merging/deleting old contact and company records.
 Clean out the cobwebs and establish processes for keeping it clean.

 3. Training, training, training – Let’s face it, most poor data quality comes from a lack of data management processes and user training.
-So once you have documented processes that make it easy for users to provide accurate data, it’s time to train users.
+After you have documented data entry processes, it’s time to train users.
 Provide documented data entry standards, create on-boarding training for new employees, and periodic tips/updates/helpful hints to your users.
 Provide one-on-one help to those not in compliance.
 Make sure your CRM and Marketing Automation systems have on-screen field level help.
 Provide short tutorial videos for on-demand, self-service help.

-Without good quality data your team struggles with personalization and campaign effectiveness.
+Without good quality data your B2B marketing team struggles with personalization and campaign effectiveness.
 Plus you may make decisions that’ll haunt you down the road.
 That’s not scary, that’s terrifying!

 What’s your biggest challenge to data quality management?